ktzanak/rema/README.md

 1. change the Dockerfile of the frontend service - uncomment the section "For development" and comment the section "For production"
 2. change the Dockerfile of the backend service - uncomment the section "For development" and comment the section "For production"
-3. change the docker-compose.yml - uncomment the volumes sections of backend and frontend and change the ports of the frontend service from 8080:80 to 8080:8080
+3. change the docker-compose.yml - uncomment the volumes sections of backend and frontend services and change the ports of the frontend service from 8080:80 to 8080:8080
-4. rebuild and reopen in container in vscode (ctrl + shift + P)
+4. open vscode and select rebuild and reopen in container (ctrl + shift + P)
 5. open your browser and go to http://localhost:8080/ - changes in your code are now reflected at the ui

 ## License